-British citizenship is an ultimate form of belonging to the British society.
-British citizens are entitled to have a British passport, but there is no mandatory requirement to have one.
+British citizenship is an ultimate form of belonging to British society.
+It will give you an entitlement to vote in referendums and general elections and entitlement to apply for a British passport.
+British passport is not issued automatically and there is no mandatory requirement to have one.

 What is the difference between citizenship and indefinite leave to remain?

 Holders of indefinite leave to remain have the right to live and work in the UK without restrictions.
 However, this right is lost after an absence from the UK for two years or longer.

 Children born outside the UK to holders of indefinite leave to remain are not British by birth.
 Children born outside the UK to naturalised British citizens are born British (this type of citizenship is called “by descent”.

 Holders of indefinite leave to remain are not entitled to a British passport.
 They have to naturalise first, i.e. become British citizens and then apply for a British passport.

 Britain allows dual nationality and does not require you to renounce other citizenship before applying to become a British citizen.

 How to acquire British citizenship?

 Naturalisation is reserved for persons over 18 years of age.
 It requires an oath of allegiance to the Queen, knowledge of Life in the UK and knowledge of English (an exemption applies for applicants over 65 years of age).

 Citizenship through naturalisation is granted at the discretion of the Secretary of State.
 There is no right of appeal against refusal of an application for citizenship.
 Judicial Review is the only way of challenging an unfavourable decision.